Vicki Hines-Martin, PhD, CNS, RN, FAAN

 - International Society of Psychiatric Mental Health Nurses

 - American Academy of Nursing

-- Reviewer for professional journals and grants (including Issues in Mental Health Nursing Journal, International Journal of Qualitative Methods Journal, Perspectives in Psychiatric Care Journal, Research in Nursing and Health Journal, American Nurses Foundation, & National Institutes of Health).
+- Reviewer for professional journals and grants (including Issues in Asian Nursing Research, Mental Health Nursing Journal, International Journal of Qualitative Methods Journal, Perspectives in Psychiatric Care Journal, Research in Nursing and Health Journal, American Nurses Foundation, & National Institutes of Health).